trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

 - In addition, the control plane node runs: CNPO Container Runtime, Node Agent, Proxy, Optional add-ons for cluster-level monitoring and logging.
 - CP components in detail
   - API Server
+    - All the administrative tasks are coordinated by the kube-apiserver, a central control plane component running on the control plane node.
+    - The API Server intercepts RESTful calls from users, administrators, developers, operators and external agents, then validates and processes them.
+    - During processing the API Server reads the Kubernetes cluster's current state from the key-value store, and after a call's execution, the resulting state of the Kubernetes cluster is saved in the key-value store for persistence.
+    - The API Server is the only control plane component to talk to the key-value store, both to read from and to save Kubernetes cluster state information - acting as a middle interface for any other control plane agent inquiring about the cluster's state.
+    - The API Server is highly configurable and customizable.
+It can scale horizontally, but it also supports the addition of custom secondary API Servers, a configuration that transforms the primary API Server into a proxy to all secondary, custom API Servers, routing all incoming RESTful calls to them based on custom defined rules.

   - Scheduler
     - kube-scheduler is to assign new workload objects, such as pods encapsulating containers, to nodes - typically worker nodes.
 During the scheduling process, decisions are made based on current Kubernetes cluster state and new workload object's requirements.
 The scheduler obtains from the key-value store, via the API Server, resource usage data for each worker node in the cluster.
 The scheduler also receives from the API Server the new workload object's requirements which are part of its configuration data.
     - The scheduler also takes into account Quality of Service (QoS) requirements, data locality, affinity, anti-affinity, taints, toleration, cluster topology, etc.